Dave Gorman: America Unchained

 Between 22 October and 5 December 2006, Gorman undertook a coast-to-coast road trip through 17 states from the west coast to east coast of the United States.
 A book about the trip, titled America Unchained: A Freewheeling Roadtrip in Search of Non-Corporate USA, was released on 3 April 2008.
 The rationale for the trip was to discover whether it is possible to travel across the United States without ever patronising any corporate or chain-style businesses ("The Man").
-Gorman ate, slept, and filled his car in restaurants, hotels, and petrol stations which were all independently owned.

-America Unchained also is the name of an annual campaign spearheaded by the American Independent Business Alliance since 2004 to promote the economic, cultural, and democratic importance of independent locally owned businesses.
 A documentary film of the adventure was also made and was aired on the British TV channel More4 on 5 February 2008 and released on DVD on 11 February.
-In 2007, it won the Audience Award for Best Documentary Feature at the Austin Film Festival.

-Gorman's journey started in Coronado, California, and ended in Savannah, Georgia, and he was continually challenged to find independently owned gas stations, as well as repairing the car itself – which broke down surprisingly little, considering the age and mileage (124,000 at start).

 Absolute Radio

-Gorman was a regular guest on The Geoff Show, having been on a guest on the show three times (and also entering a phone-in competition whilst undertaking the Important Astrology Experiment), while he also had weekly interviews on Geoff Lloyd's Hometime Show to discuss his bikeathon during his Sit Down, Pedal, Pedal, Stop and Stand Up Tour.
-He filled in for weekend presenter Frank Skinner for three weeks during the summer of 2009.
-The station subsequently announced that he would have a full-time show; his first show aired on 11 October, with Gorman joined by Danielle Ward and Martin White.
+Gorman had a show on Absolute Radio.
+His first show aired on 11 October 2009, with Gorman joined by Danielle Ward and Martin White.
 White left the show in April 2012, to be replaced by Michael Legge.
 The show ended on 18 November 2012.